paulmillr/chokidar/README.md

 * Also does not provide any recursive watching.
 * Results in high CPU utilization.

-Other node.js watching libraries:

-* Are not using ultra-fast non-polling fsevents watcher implementation on OS X

 Chokidar resolves these problems.

 It is used in